parsix/parsix/README.md

         NotAdultError(inp)
 ```

-Implementing new parse function is quite simple and straightforward, that's all it needs.
+Implementing new parse function is quite simple and straightforward, that's all there is.
 This also shows that you can parse any kind of data, doesn't have to be a primitive type.

+It is worth mentioning that errors are first class citizens in Parsix: each parser should return a specific ParseError type and capture the overall context in a way that allow us to create very informative error messages for our customers.
+The good part is that it's the library user that will decide which will be the final format.

 ### Parse Enum
 We have a specific parser capable of parsing any Enum, as long as it implements `ParsableEnum` interface.